Ex-AIG CEO loses appeal of bailout lawsuit vs. N.Y. Fed

 The case is Starr International Co v.
 Federal Reserve Bank of New York, 2nd U.S. Circuit Court of Appeals, No. 12-5022.

-Reporting by Jonathan Stempel in New York; Editing by Jeffrey Benkoe and Cynthia Osterman
+Reporting by Jonathan Stempel in New York and Amanda Becker in Washington; Editing by Jeffrey Benkoe, Cynthia Osterman and Ryan Woo